marklogic/marklogic-kubernetes/README.md

 To install this chart, you need to install [Helm](https://helm.sh/docs/intro/install/) and [Kubectl](https://kubernetes.io/docs/tasks/tools/).

 To set up a Kubernetes Cluster for Production Workload, we recommend using EKS platform on AWS.
 To bring up a Kubernetes cluster on EKS, you can install [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) tool.
-Please refer to [Using eksctl to Provision MarkLogic Kubernetes Cluster on EKS](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster/installing-amazon-web-services-elastic-kubernetes-service--for-production-.html) for detailed steps.
+Please refer to [Using eksctl to Provision a Kubernetes Cluster on EKS](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4533330969176033593431540071) for detailed steps.

-For non-production deployments, please see [MiniKube Setup Guide](docs/Local_Development_Tutorial.md) to create the Kubernetes cluster locally.
+For non-production deployments, please see [MiniKube Setup Guide](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/setting-up-the-required-tools/tools-for-setting-up-the-kubernetes-cluster.html#UUID-44d2e035-b8d5-5c08-4b52-7a8b002d34aa_section-idm4480543593867233593415017144) to create the Kubernetes cluster locally.

 ### Installing MarkLogic Helm Chart